Still have questions?

 Conditions of an eTA are:

-The answer is Strict NO. eTA is not intended for work purposes.
+No. eTA is not intended for work purposes.
 Taking employment while in New Zealand on an eTA is breaching the conditions of an eTA and calls for grave consequences.

+Before you get off the aircraft, you will get a New Zealand Passenger Arrival Card that you must fill out for customs and immigration.
 The passenger arrival card asks questions about you, the purpose of your visit, and what you are bringing into New Zealand.
-This information is used to determine whether you can be allowed into the country.

-Generally, just avoid bringing in any food, plant, or animal products.
-Don’t carry too much money in cash – you must declare anything over $10,000 – but do carry enough money in cash and as plastic cards that you can spend to survive and take care of yourself during your entire stay in New Zealand.
+Never make false declarations on your passenger arrival card.
+Generally, avoid bringing in any food, plant, or animal products.
+You must declare anything over NZD $10,000 in cash.
+Carry enough money to support yourself during your entire stay in New Zealand.

 When you arrive at passport control, you must hand over your passport and the arrival card you filled out.

-The immigration officer may ask you a few questions based on the documents you handed over but also general questions such as how long you will be staying, what the purpose of your visit is, whether you are visiting family or friends, etc. etc.
+The immigration officer may ask you a few questions such as how long you will be staying, what the purpose of your visit is, whether you are visiting family or friends, etc. General rules for answering these questions are:

 U.S. citizens with Global Entry membership traveling to New Zealand may use a dedicated lane arriving at Auckland, Wellington, and Christchurch International Airports.
 The lanes will streamline border processing for U.S. Global Entry members.

+Lanes are marked with signs that say "U.S. Global Entry."
+To be eligible, U.S. Global Entry members simply present their Global Entry card, their U.S. passport, and arrival documentation.
 U.S. Global Entry members will still be subject to standard customs, immigration, and biosecurity processes on arrival in New Zealand.

-Before you board your flight or ship to New Zealand, the Immigration New Zealand checks their records to make sure you are allowed to travel to the country.
-The airlines also provide them with information — known as Passenger Name Record (PNR) data — which the INZ uses to further screen travelers.
+Before you board your flight or ship to New Zealand, Immigration New Zealand checks their records to make sure you are allowed to travel to the country.
+There are 2 types of information INZ collects:

 In addition to checking your passport and eTA, INZ also checks that you are a bona fide traveler and have a genuine reason for visiting New Zealand.
 You must answer all questions asked by immigration officers honestly, or you may not be allowed to enter the country.

-© 2024 NZeTA - New Zealand Electronic Travel Authority.
+© 2026 NZeTA - New Zealand Electronic Travel Authority.
 All Rights Reserved.